pushyamig/udp/README.md

 }

 ### MediaObject duration
-The `duration` represents the length of the raw lecture which may not equate to what the user actually sees if the lecture has been edited. \[@lsloan -- "After I've thought about it more, I believe LC uses this value because an instructor may re-edit their lecture for another use at a later time.
+The `duration` represents the length of the raw lecture but may not equate to what the user actually sees if the lecture has been edited. \[@lsloan -- "After I've thought about it more, I believe LC uses this value because an instructor may re-edit their lecture for another use at a later time.
 By keeping the same duration and internal timestamps, they can compare statistics of students' usage of the sections two editions of a lecture have in common."\]

 ### MediaEvent object and target properties
 The v1p0 `MediaEvent` examples specify `MediaLocation` as the `object` of the interaction.
 The v1p1 `MediaEvent` samples designates `VideoObject` as the `object` and references `MediaLocation` as the `target`.

 #### Example: v1p0 MediaEvent object and target